taylanyildiz/taylanyildiz/README.md

 <br/>
 <br/>

 - 🔭 I’m currently working on ...
-NodeJS-ReactJS
+NodeJS-ReactJS-Flutter
 - 🌱 I’m currently learning ...
-Flutter-Dart-NodeJs-ReactJS
-- 👯 I’m looking to collaborate on ...
-Flutter
+Docker
 - 🤔 I’m looking for help with ...
 What I need
-- 💬 Ask me about ...
-Flutter-Java-Android Studio-STM32-JS
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/taylan-yıldız-02225a158)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... not now

 **Languages and Tools:**